9 to 19 February 2017

 “In selecting the films, we were inspired by the subject of our exhibition ‘Things to Come’.
 But the Retrospective takes a look at the history of the genre and shows imaginary worlds, including films from countries such as Denmark, Japan, Poland, and Czechoslovakia”, said Rainer Rother, head of the festival’s Retrospective section and artistic director of the Deutsche Kinemathek.

 The exhibition “Things to Come.
-Science · Fiction · Film” has been on view at the Deutsche Kinemathek – Museum für Film und Fernsehen since June 2016 and runs parallel to the Retrospective.
-It also explores the intertwining of science and fiction and will remain open until April 23, 2017 at Filmhaus on Potsdamer Platz.
+Science · Fiction · Film” at the Deutsche Kinemathek – Museum für Film und Fernsehen run parallel to the Retrospective.
+It also explored the intertwining of science and fiction.

 The publication accompanying the Retrospective was released only in English for the first time.
 The richly-illustrated volume published by the Bertz + Fischer house features essays by renowned international authors, who delve into science fiction film within the context of their national cinema.